UNiXMIT/UNiXMF/kb/registryBug.md

-# Patch Update install fails read registry keys so it cannot detect the base installation
+# Patch Update install fails to read registry keys so it cannot detect the base installation
 ## Environment
 Enterprise Developer
 Visual COBOL